fredyadriano90/Write_xUnit_Tests/docs/05-Fixture.md

 ## Fixture
-The SUT is created one time and used in all the tests
+The SUT is created ONE TIME and the same instance is used in all the tests.

 ```
 namespace Fixtures_Namespace